 Both Mark and Dorothy had an appreciation for the environment.
 Their new home would be a sustainable wheelchair accessible home.
 The design for their wheelchair accessible home accommodated both Mark and Dorothy’s personal needs.
 Maximum exposure to the north façade of the master bedroom was necessary for the days requiring confinement for both sunlight and warmth from the winter sun.

-As a young couple, both Mark and Dorothy loved bright colours, and in particular blue and orange.
-These colours became the theme colours for their bathrooms and kitchen and part of the exterior of their home.
+As a young couple, both Mark and Dorothy loved bright colours and blue and orange.
+These colours became the theme colours for their bathrooms and kitchen and part of their home exterior.
 Their sustainable wheelchair accessible home shines with natural daylighting and hues.

 A Brief Description

-It was essential to gain north exposure to the house, in particular for the master bedroom.
-By positioning the house on the southern boundary, this allowed room for a sun court on the north side.
+It was essential to gain north exposure to the house, particularly for the master bedroom, by positioning the house on the southern boundary, which allowed room for a sun court on the north side.

 In keeping with their environmental ethos, additional sustainability features add to the home, including recycled timber benchtops, in-ground rainwater tank and water conservation measures.

 Designed for little dependency on artificial light, heating, and cooling, Dorothy noted the following:

 ‘Only on the coldest consecutive winter day is the localized bar heater used.
 And at medium heat, for a few hours to maintain comfortable air temperatures’.